Up-to-date Data Is Vital to Patient Safety

 Ultimately, delayed or poor documentation has an effect on the quality of treatment.
 It also generates unnecessary administrative costs.

-Real-time information allows for identifying the signs of a patient’s deteriorating condition earlier than before, freeing up the nursing staff’s time and planning the allocation of staff and resources better [3].
+Up-to-date information allows for identifying the signs of a patient’s deteriorating condition earlier than before, freeing up the nursing staff’s time and planning the allocation of staff and resources better [3].

 Access to up-to-date information and the possibility to access this information everywhere are invaluable assets for everyone working in the healthcare sector.
 The quality of the treatment process is improved if all clinical information, such as observation values and past procedures, is always available.
 Visual summary illustrations make it easier to determine the overall situation of both individual patients and entire wards.

-Everyone Benefits from Real-Time Information
+Everyone Benefits from Updated Information

-Physicians, nurses and other members of the nursing staff benefit from real-time information by being able to make more informed decisions in a care setting.
+Physicians, nurses and other members of the nursing staff benefit from up-to-date information by being able to make more informed decisions in a care setting.
 This is an important factor in providing patients with high-quality treatment.
 If it is possible to browse and document information next to the patient during a care event, the nurse can spend more time with the patient instead of sitting at a computer in an office.
 The information is also made immediately available to physicians.

-Hospitals and primary healthcare units will be happy to hear that the real-time flow of information also generates savings.
+Hospitals and primary healthcare units will be happy to hear that the instant flow of information also generates savings.
 If up-to-date patient information can be browsed and documented in the patient’s room, the nursing staff has more time and resources to be allocated to actual work with patients.

-Real-time information also benefits patients as it supports their goal of receiving high-quality, safe treatment.
+Up-to-date information also benefits patients as it supports their goal of receiving high-quality, safe treatment.
 If the signs of a patient’s deteriorating condition can be detected early enough, any adverse effects and demanding intensive care procedures could possibly be avoided altogether.
 The comprehensive health information of a patient helps physicians and the nursing staff to minimise the use of unnecessary tests and examinations, which is only possible if they have access to the required information at the right time.

 The blog post was originally published on 22 August 2017 and thoroughly updated on 7 December 2020.